 Robert E. Lee was the commanding general of the army of the separatist slave states of the Confederate States of America during the 1861-1865 American Civil War.
 Before the war, he had been a slave plantation manager in his native Virginia; punishing runaway slaves by having them tied to trees to have them flogged or flogging thm himself.

-The caption of this photo on Twitter says:
+The caption of a photo on Twitter says:

 To those demanding photographic evidence of Nazi regalia in Charlottesville, here’s what’s on display before breakfast.
 Be safe today

 By Andy Campbell, Christopher Mathias in the USA today:

 White Supremacists Show Up To A City That Didn’t Want Them, Chant ‘Blood And Soil’